peter-duongGHub/T2A2/README.md

 - **ON SUCCESS**: Returns all event objects from the database to the view and provides a success code 200
 ![Event-Success](./docs/Event3.PNG)

-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, 404 HTTP error code
 ```
-else:
-        # Return an error message if there are no event objects
-        return {"error" : f"No events to view."}
+{"error" : "No events to view."}
 ```

 #### Update Event